-In this example, we use \$SILCSBIODIR/data/databases/ring\subset as the fragment database.
+In this example, we use \$SILCSBIODIR/data/databases/ring\subset as the fragment database (see Default databases of fragment-like molecules).
 Owing to the small size of this database, the example run finishes quickly.
-Below are the ring fragments in the ring\subset database.

 Once the jobs spawned by 1\setup\silcs\hotspots complete, use the following commands for post-run clustering and site determination and report generation.